Sequential Analysis of Cox Model under Response Dependent Allocation: Introduction

-This paper develops a new theoretic framework and techniques for the partial likelihood score process with simultaneous consideration of calendar and survival times and with entry times and treatment allocation possibly depending on preceding outcomes.
-The approach is based upon expressing the score process as a stochastic integral of a suitably defined marked point process.
-The use of marked point processes for survival data was introduced by Arjas and Haara (1984) and Arjas (1989).
-Related subsequent developments can be found in Feng (1999) and Martinussen and Scheike (2006).
+The results of \cite{SellkeSiegmund} can be readily applied in the context of group sequential analysis as described in \cite{Pocock}, \cite{O'BrienFleming}, and \cite{LanDeMets}.
+However, their results are not applicable under adaptive designs where treatment allocation may depend on preceding outcomes.
+This is because the outcome variables are dependent so that neither the counting process-martingale argument nor the empirical process theory may be used to derive the desirable Brownian motion approximation.
+For some initial ideas of adaptive design, see \cite{Thompson} and \cite{Robbins}; for early works, see \cite{Zelen}, \cite{WeiDurham}, and \cite{Wei}; for more recent developments, see \cite{FR1995} and \cite{HuRosenberger}.

+The existing literature on response adaptive treatment allocation methods primarily deals with continuous or binary outcome variable.
+Recently \cite{ZR2007} developed a parametric approach to survival outcomes.
+They assumed that survival times follow the exponential or, more generally, the Weibull family of distributions.
+They showed that their approach can result in approximately optimal treatment allocation assuming survival times are relatively shorter than follow up period.

+The main focus of this paper is to extend the results of \cite{SellkeSiegmund} to the situation in which treatment allocations may depend on preceding outcomes.
+A key step in the new development is the expression of the partial likelihood score process in terms of integrals over the calendar and entry times.
+As a result, the usual martingale structure is preserved and can be applied to establish large sample properties.
+Indeed, it is shown that the partial likelihood score process is approximated by a time-rescaled Brownian motion process and that the maximum partial likelihood estimator is asymptotically normal.

-The paper is organized as follows.
-Section 2 provides basic notation and an introduction to the marked point process framework under calender time.
-It also gives an illustrative example involving the Cox model.
-The corresponding functional central limit theorems in a general setting are presented in Section 3.
-An application to the Cox proportional hazards model with time-dependent covariates is given in Section 4, where convergence properties for the corresponding maximum partial likelihood estimator are also established.
-Some discussion and more applications are given in Section 5.
-Proofs for our main results are provided in Section 6.
+The remainder of this paper is organized as follows.
+Section 2 first explains why the current martingale approach fails under the outcome dependent allocations, and then introduces a new approach.
+The corresponding functional central limit theorems are presented in Section 3, where convergence properties for the corresponding maximum partial likelihood estimator are also established.
+Some discussions are given in Section 4.
+Most technical developments are presented in Appendix.